tenphi/numl-storybook/public/pages/storybook/base/links.md

 # Links

-In NuML every active element can be a link.
+In Numl every active element can be a link.

 ## Simple links